 - 1. Explain how traction controls your car. - 2.
-List three things that can reduce traction. - Describe how you can check traction while driving. - 4.
+List three things that can reduce traction. - 3.
+Describe how you can check traction while driving. - 4.
 List factors that affect your car in a curve.

-wheel, brake pedal, and accelerator control their vehicle.
+Many people believe their steering wheel, brake pedal, and accelerator control their vehicle.
 Actually, your four tires, and their footprints that touch the road, are the first and one of the most important parts to the control system.
 Look at the picture below and spot the four footprints created by the car's tires.
 Each footprint is about as big as a page of this book.